Everyone will love these Keith Haring Art Projects for Kids, inspired by the famous American artist’s work, philosophies and colorful life!

 Keith Haring didn’t believe that art was something restricted to the uber rich or royals.
 He sincerely thought that art was supposed to ‘reach every segment of the people’.
 His Pop Shop was an attempt to make his art more accessible, through everyday objects like mugs, magnets and t-shirts.
 Get the kids involved in making their own art by being the bridge in this art piece by Cahier Josephine.

 Just looking at these Keith Haring art projects for kids makes you feel cheerful, thanks to the simple lines and bright colors used.
 There is a lot of symbolism in Haring’s work, which gives those simple shapes a much deeper meaning.
 It is admirable that he used whatever time he had to spread awareness about important topics, without being afraid.
-It’s a great lesson for young kids to learn, to use art for the greater good of society.
+It’s a great lesson for young kids to learn, to use the art for the greater good of society.